-Figure C-4-4 - Common edges from rectangular extents
+Figure D-1-4 - Common edges from rectangular extents

 Common edges are selected when the S-102 points on either side of them lie on either side of the boundary of the safety contour value.
-In Figure C-4-5 below 11.5 metres is the threshold value set by the user.
+In Figure D-1-5 below, 11.5 metres is the threshold value set by the user.